 But after I wrote that post, I started to think about what else could be causing this.
-So I went out and looked at a few posts and decided to try something radical: I’d change the detergent!
+So I went out and looked at a few posts and decided to try something radical: Maybe I should change the detergent!
 It seems that for this type of unit, you need to use a detergent with enzymes that help eat the dirt off the dishes.
 Sounds a bit weird but I was willing to give anything a try.

 What really helped out was looking at Consumers Reports online because they’d just finished a report on the best and worst detergents available and to my displeasure, I was using one of the worst.
 So off I went to the store to pick up an “All-in-one” that was supposed to work better with the way the dishwasher is made to clean.

 And it did!
 I use Cascade All-in-One tabs and now I don’t rinse anything: dishes with oatmeal, sticky jam, barbeque all go right in there.
 It even cleans the soy milk off glasses.
 So now I can save time and water by not having to rinse.
 Now I need a cheaper source for detergent as this stuff is about twice the cost of the old!
 But its worth it.

 When we were first designing our kitchen we really fell in love with the option that moved the sink over to the other side of the kitchen.
 Not only would this free up more counter space beside the range, but it would split up the two main work areas allowing more than one person to work simultaneously.